Welcome to The Leaving Earth Project

 Imagine Yourself at the Museum of Art and History on Mars

 I like to imagine the Leaving Earth books displayed at a future Museum of Art and History on Mars – something from the old planet with a rich art historical heritage.
-Each one a three-dimensional sculptural concertina evoking through color and texture the visual experience of being on Earth.
+Each one is a three-dimensional sculptural concertina evoking through color and texture the visual experience of being on Earth.

 To museum-visiting Martians, the books would be a glimpse into the unimaginable visual and tactile richness of a lost planet, while to today’s earthlings they are clarion call to conserve and value what we have.